h-Escamilla/Computational-Methods-For-Mathematical-Physics-1-at-UTSA/README.md

-Computational Methods compenent to the Mathematical Physics 1 Class at UTSA
+Computational Methods component to the Mathematical Physics 1 Class at UTSA.
+The goal is teach how to use python packages to solve physics problems while adding some numerical methods where practical.

 Mathematical Physics 1 covers the following topics:
-1. Infinite Series, Power Series
+1. Infinite Series, Power Series  (Euler's Method)
 2. Complex Numbers
-3. Linear Algebra
+3. Linear Algebra                 (Finite Difference Method)
-4. Partial Differentiaon
+4. Partial Differentiaon          (Numerical Partial Derivatives)
-5. Multiple Integrals
+5. Multiple Integrals             (Simpson's Rule)
-6. Vector Analysis
+6. Vector Analysis                (Numerical Gradient, Divergence, Curl)
 7. Fourier Series and Transforms

 Each of these chapters will be followed by a small computational component, introducing computational methods tools and light numerical analysis.